rebeccahwa/cs3313-26S/index.md

 <div style="font-size:90%">

-The instruction team's availability for the week of Jan.
-20 - Jan.
-23 is [here](https://docs.google.com/spreadsheets/d/18wca-fq27raxHu6m8_mAQlqdo17i-qZpblK2g_H9MVk/edit?usp=sharing).
+The instruction team's availability for the current week is [here](https://docs.google.com/spreadsheets/d/18wca-fq27raxHu6m8_mAQlqdo17i-qZpblK2g_H9MVk/edit?usp=sharing).
+Any designated time slot not claimed by one-on-one meetings is open for general purpose questions from anyone in the class.
 All office hours will be held in the common area outside of 4000 SEH.

 <!--
 | Monday  | Tuesday | Wednesday | Thursday | Friday |